Extended Addiction Treatment Benefits

 Dr. Mark Willenbring, a professional who was the director of treatment and recovery research at the National Institute for Alcohol Abuse and Alcoholism, likens chronic addiction treatment to that of a chronic illness.
 Patients are not treated for cancer for 4-weeks and then sent on their way, and neither should those seeking help for addiction.

 Ramped Up Help During Times of Stress

 Extreme stress and challenges in life can lead someone in recovery right back to substance abuse.
 Without the care and resources needed to help them cope, they will end up right where they started.
-Addiction has a powerful effect on the brain.
+Alcohol and drug addiction has a powerful effect on the brain.
 During times of strife, the mind will go right back to wanting the drug that delivered the desired chemical response in the past.
 With extended care via therapy, group programs, and releasing physical stress through exercise, meditation, and yoga, a person can continue to turn to new ways to deal with the need for this chemical response.
 Having a support system and finding these physical outlets are vital to lasting recovery.

 Long-Term Follow-Up and Medication Adjustment

 Continued treatment also allows for plan adjustments and alterations to medications as needed.
 Medicine is often vital for those who are in recovery.
 Keeping up with the correct dosage ensures the success of this aspect of their treatment program.

 Extended Addiction Treatment Benefits Patients More than Shorter Treatments